-The Educational Psychology program offers the Master of Arts in Educational Psychology and the Doctor of Philosophy (Ph.D.).
+The Educational Psychology program offers the Master of Arts in Educational Psychology (thesis and non-thesis) and the Doctor of Philosophy (Ph.D.).
 This handbook will discuss requirements for the master's thesis program.

 A thesis degree in educational psychology is designed for those seeking entrance into one of the following professional fields: